silinternational/the-way-svelte/README.md

 ...then deploy contents of `dist` to your host.

 ## Features
-These are the features already implemented, configured and ready to be used.

 ### Basic layout
 Implemented a stacked and centered `header`, `main` and "sticky" `footer` using `flex`